doingandlearning/ts-december-2023/readme.md

 Unit 9: Functional Programming - an exploration on what functional programming is, why it's a helpful paradigm and some practice

-Unit 10: React - exploring a react project and seeing how TS is used, using generics in the context of useState and a few other hooks
+Unit 10: React - exploring a React project and seeing how TS is used, using generics in the context of useState and a few other hooks

 Unit 11 - Builtins - exploring some of the builtin types and the conditional types

 Unit 12 - Creating types from others - string literals, keyin, keyof, record

+Unit 13 - Testing - What are the testing solutions in TS?

-Unit 13 - Observables - Exploring rxjs and observables
+Unit 14 - Observables - Exploring rxjs and observables